dh73/test/docs/source/index.rst

 Finally, it’s possible that the solver just hasn’t had enough cycles to reach a particular state needed to prove a property.
 For example, when performing a Bounded Model Check (BMC), you might not have sufficient depth configured.
-In Figure 1.12, the BMC depth is set with a value less than the required to reach the expected maximum latency of an expected behaviour of a property.
+In **Figure 1.12**, the BMC depth is set with a value less than the required to reach the expected maximum latency of an expected behaviour of a property.